There are a wide range of investments available and we consider some of the main ones with special tax rules.

 Individual Savings Accounts

 Individual Savings Accounts (ISAs) provide an income tax and capital gains tax free form of investment.
-The maximum investment limits are set for each tax year, therefore to take advantage of the limits available for 2014/15 the investment(s) must be made by 5 April 2015.
-An individual aged 18 or over may invest in one cash and one stocks and shares ISA per tax year but limits apply.
+The maximum investment limits are set for each tax year, therefore to take advantage of the limits available for 2015/16 the investment(s) must be made by 5 April 2016.
+An individual aged 18 or over may invest in one cash and one stocks and shares ISA per tax year.
+The overall total investment is £15,240.

 Both the Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) allow income tax relief on new equity investment (in qualifying unquoted trading companies).
 For EIS that is 30% relief on investments of up to £1 million and for SEIS up to 50% relief on £100,000.
 CGT exemption is given on qualifying shares held for at least three years.